Pray or Prey?

-PrayThe word pray is a verb which means to address God or another deity or object of worship.
-In other words, it means to say a prayer.
+More about "Pray"The word "pray" is a verb which means "to address God or another deity or object of worship."
+In other words, it means "to say a prayer."

 - Pray as if everything depended upon God and work as if everything depended upon man.
 (Francis Cardinal Spellman, 1889-1967)